MathWorks-Teaching-Resources/Probability-Theory/README.md

 ## Products ##
-MATLAB, Statistics and Machine Learning Toolbox&trade;, Image Processing Toolbox&trade;
+MATLAB&reg;, Statistics and Machine Learning Toolbox&trade;, Image Processing Toolbox&trade;

 ## License ##
 The license for this module is available in the LICENSE.TXT file in this GitHub repository.